-EMPLOYED PERSONS: Contributions must be paid for all employed persons, whether they are permanent, temporary, or part-time.
+Contributions must be paid for all employed persons, whether they work on a permanent, temporary, or part-time basis.
 Contributions are to be deducted from the worker's wages before they are paid, and from the very first salary payment.
 Contributions not deducted at the time they were payable, cannot be reclaimed from employees' future earnings; the employer is solely responsible for payment of arrears.

 "Wages" includes basic pay.
-"Basic pay" includes pay in lieu of notice, but excludes bonuses, overtime, and tips.
+"Basic pay" includes commission, pay in lieu of notice and formally paid tips (gratuities), but excludes bonuses and overtime.